 - Add the celery and carrot and sauté with the onions.

 - Then add the canned tomato, vegetable stock and tomato paste.
 Bring to a simmer.

 - Add the drained kidney beans and black beans, chili powder, cumin, oregano, cayenne pepper and paprika and stir in.

-- Add in the brown sugar and sea salt to taste.
+- Add in the light brown sugar and sea salt to taste.

-- Serve with cashew cream, chopped chives, fresh basil leaves and with or without rice.
+- Serve with cashew cream, chopped chives and fresh basil leaves, with or without rice.

-*This recipe assumes you’ll be using full strength pure chili powder as we did, and not a chili blend.
-However, if you do want to use a blend (if yours is a blend it will include other mild spices like garlic powder, oregano, cumin etc) then you’ll want to use more than we’ve used here, up to 2 Tablespoons, but taste test and see how you go.
+- This recipe assumes you’ll be using full strength pure chili powder as we did, and not a chili blend.
+However, if you are using a blend (if yours is a blend it will include other mild spices like garlic powder, oregano, cumin etc) then you’ll want to use more than we’ve used here, about 2 Tablespoons, but taste test and see how you go.

 - This is a spicy, but flavorful dish.
 If you prefer milder food and are using the pure chili powder, start with ½ teaspoon.

 - Nutritional information is for chili only, without optional add-ons like cashew cream or rice.